Menai Bridge to Aberdaron

 A steady climb over cliffs and moorland up to Mynydd Anelog Mountain and Mynydd Mawr with superb views over the entire Llŷn Peninsula.
 Bardsey Island will be in sight as you descend to the most westerly village on the peninsula, Aberdaron with the church of St. Hywyn’s overlooking the beach.

-Single supplement – for those walking with others but want a single room – please add an extra £20 per night
+Single Walkers: (i.e. those walking with others but prefer a single room), please add £45 per night.

-If you would like longer mileages please view our 7 nights 6 days package.
+If you would like longer mileages please view our 7 Nights, 6 Days Walking tour.